AeroScripts/PalBuddyGuy/README.md

 ### Steps:
 <ol>1.
 Run.bat</ol>
 <ol>2.
 Start SRaniple</ol>
 <ol>3.
-Launch VRC with https://github.com/benaclejames/VRCFaceTracking or Neos that can trigger facetracking to be active (Green, not orange)</ol>
+Launch VRC with https://github.com/benaclejames/VRCFaceTracking or Neos that can trigger facetracking to be active (Green, not orange).</ol>
 <ol>4.
-On the script.py window use 'record' command to start recording datasets, enter in the dataset name to be used</ol>
+On the script.py window use 'record' command to start recording datasets, enter in the dataset name to be used (Must include neutral dataset).</ol>
 <ol>5.
-After recording datasets add datasets in the order list on script.py order</ol>
+After recording datasets add datasets in the order list on script.py order.</ol>
 <ol>6.
-Convert datasets .plk to .mmap with 'convertmmap'</ol>
+Convert datasets .plk to .mmap with 'convertmmap'.</ol>
 <ol>7.
-Use 'Train' command to train to the datasets, loss/avg should be below 0.001</ol>
+Use 'Train' command to train to the datasets, loss/avg should be below 0.001.</ol>
 <ol>8. 'save' to save model.
-Will show up as buddypal.pt in the folder</ol>
+Will show up as buddypal.pt in the folder.</ol>
+<ol>9.
+While VRchat is running use the 'infer' command to initialize the AI.
+Right to left is in the order of dataset groups with newly trained float value.</ol>

 ### Script usage